MariusMM2/medilink-contracts/README.md

 ## Running Node.JS backend server

-Select the server folder by running `cd server` from the project's folder.
+Select the server folder by running `cd server` from the project's folder. <br>
-Run `npm install` to install all the necessary dependencies.
+Run `npm install` to install all the necessary dependencies. <br>
-Run `npm run dev` to run the server
+Run `npm run dev` to run the server.

 ## Build